010Warrior/6.10_Patch_GS/README.md

+# Current Features!

-joining no pawn
+*joining no pawn
-no skin no pickaxe
+*no skin no pickaxe

-startaircraft to walk around the map
+*startaircraft to walk around the map

-glider (MCP) i think its automatic lol
+*glider (MCP) i think its automatic lol